 Technically, HEIC isn't really a format as such, more of a container for images and audio.
 The way Apple has outlines its use is to store still images encoded with the HVEC (H.265) video format.
 This works particularly well with Live Photos, as multiple images can be saved in the HEIC container.
-The same is true for dual camera images captured on the iPhone X, iPhone 8 Plus and iPhone 7 Plus.
+The same is true for dual camera images captured on the iPhone X, iPhone XS and other recent dual-cam iPhones.

 What advantages does HEIC have over JPEG?

 While JPEGs have been the faithful standard of online images for a quarter of a century, times have moved on.
-Replacing the ageing format with HEIC will mean that capturing photographs on iPhone or iPads will now take up a lot less of the inbuilt storage.
+Replacing the ageing format with HEIC means that capturing photographs on iPhone or iPad now takes up a lot less of the inbuilt storage.

-This is good news, as the increasing quality of images and videos (with 4K video now becoming standard) means that users are constantly having to watch how much space is left on their devices.
-Apple's adoption of the new HEIF format should go a long way to alleviating this issue.
+This is good news, as the increasing quality of images and videos (with [email protected] video now becoming standard) means that users are constantly having to watch how much space is left on their devices.
+Apple's adoption of the new HEIF format goes a long way to alleviating this issue.

 This reduction is down to the compression techniques employed by HEIF.
 In fact, the MPEG group claims that twice as much information can be stored in a HEIF style image as a JPEG one of the same size.

-Apple confirms this by stating on its iPhone 8 page that "next-generation HEIF compression technology lets you take new photos with the same quality as before but at half the file size.
+Apple confirms this by stating on its website that "next-generation HEIF compression technology lets you take new photos with the same quality as before but at half the file size.
 So, snap away."
 Alternatively, you could opt for higher-res files at the same size as their current JPEGs.

 The fact that HEIC also supports 16-bit deep colour images will come as a blessed relief for iPhoneographers who have seen those mystical sunset images compromised by ugly banding caused by the 8 bits currently on offer.

-Will you still be able to share images with non-iPhone users?
+Can I still share images with non-iPhone users?

-Instead iOS 11 will convert images to JPEG when you want to share them with non-iPhone-wielding friends, or for use on various social media sites.
+Instead, devices running iOS 11 or later convert images to JPEG when you want to share them with non-iPhone-wielding friends, or for use on various social media sites.

-Will I be able to open HEIC files on my Windows PC?
+Will I be able to open HEIC files on my Mac?

-There are a few apps that will convert HEIC files to JPG, the most popular of which is iMazing HEIC Converter.
+There are also a few apps that will convert HEIC files to JPG, the most popular of which is the iMazing HEIC Converter.

 This free app has a simple drag-and-drop system, which allows users to reformat HEIC files as either JPG or PNG instead.
 If you prefer not to install an app for this job, then you could also try the HEIC to JPG online converter, which does all the encoding in the cloud.

-Hopefully it won't be long though before we see HEIC adopted across the board, and built-in to all native apps on Windows, Macs, or Android devices.
+Hopefully it won't be long though before we see HEIC adopted across the board, and built-in to all native apps on Windows, Macs and Android devices.
 In an age where storage space is at a premium, it can't come fast enough.